Economics: Related subjects

-Economics is one social science among several and has fields bordering on other areas, including economic geography, economic history, public choice, energy economics, cultural economics, family economics and institutional economics.
+Economics is one of several social sciences.
+It has fields bordering on other areas, including economic geography, economic history, public choice, energy economics, cultural economics, family economics and institutional economics.

-Law and economics, or economic analysis of law, is an approach to legal theory that applies methods of economics to law.
+Law and economics, or economic analysis of law, is an approach to legal theory that applies economic methods to law.
 It includes the use of economic concepts to explain the effects of legal rules, to assess which legal rules are economically efficient, and to predict what the legal rules will be.
 A seminal article by Ronald Coase published in 1961 suggested that well-defined property rights could overcome the problems of externalities.

-Political economy is the interdisciplinary study that combines economics, law, and political science in explaining how political institutions, the political environment, and the economic system (capitalist, socialist, mixed) influence each other.
+Political economy is the interdisciplinary study that combines economics, law, and political science to explain how political institutions, the political environment, and the economic system (capitalist, socialist, mixed) influence one another.
 It studies questions such as how monopoly, rent-seeking behaviour, and externalities should impact government policy.
 Historians have employed political economy to explore the ways in the past that persons and groups with common economic interests have used politics to effect changes beneficial to their interests.

 Energy economics is a broad scientific subject area which includes topics related to energy supply and energy demand.
-Georgescu-Roegen reintroduced the concept of entropy in relation to economics and energy from thermodynamics, as distinguished from what he viewed as the mechanistic foundation of neoclassical economics drawn from Newtonian physics.
+Georgescu-Roegen reintroduced the concept of entropy in economics and energy, drawing on thermodynamics, as opposed to what he viewed as the mechanistic foundation of neoclassical economics, rooted in Newtonian physics.
 His work contributed significantly to thermoeconomics and to ecological economics.
-He also did foundational work which later developed into evolutionary economics.
+He also did foundational work, which later developed into evolutionary economics.

-The sociological subfield of economic sociology arose, primarily through the work of Émile Durkheim, Max Weber and Georg Simmel, as an approach to analysing the effects of economic phenomena in relation to the overarching social paradigm (i.e. modernity).
+The sociological subfield of economic sociology arose, primarily through the work of Émile Durkheim, Max Weber, and Georg Simmel, as an approach to analysing the effects of economic phenomena in relation to the overarching social paradigm (i.e., modernity).
 Classic works include Max Weber's The Protestant Ethic and the Spirit of Capitalism (1905) and Georg Simmel's The Philosophy of Money (1900).
 More recently, the works of James S. Coleman, Mark Granovetter, Peter Hedstrom and Richard Swedberg have been influential in this field.

-Gary Becker in 1974 presented an economic theory of social interactions, whose applications included the family, charity, merit goods and multiperson interactions, and envy and hatred.
+Gary Becker in 1974 presented an economic theory of social interactions, whose applications included the family, charity, merit goods, and multiperson interactions, and envy and hatred.
 He and Kevin Murphy authored a book in 2001 that analysed market behaviour in a social environment.